EPPO Alert ListCitrus yellow vein clearing virus (Potexvirus citriflavivenae)

 Possible risks

 Citrus spp. are economically important trees for the Mediterranean Basin, cultivated for fruit production and ornamental purposes.
 CYVCV is causing an emerging disease which can potentially have negative impacts on citrus production by affecting tree growth and fruit marketability.
 The fact that CYVCV has been detected once in grapevine in Türkiye may also add to the risk.
-The past detection of CYVCV in Türkiye shows that this virus has the potential to enter citrus production in the EPPO region, in addition its known insect vectors are present to ensure its further spread.
+The past detection of CYVCV in Türkiye and the recent one in Italy show that this virus has the potential to enter citrus production in the EPPO region, in addition its known insect vectors are present to ensure its further spread.
 As CYVCV can be spread by the movements of infected propagation material, as well as by grafting and contaminated tool, it is important that NPPOs of the citrus-growing countries of the EPPO region are alerted about this new citrus disease.

 Sources